durgadas311/virtual-cpm/vhdos/README.md

 ## vhdos - HDOS emulator

-Currently, reports version as 2.0 and is only expected to work for programs compatible with HDOS 2.0.
+Default version is 2.0, and 3.0 may be selected through configuration options.

-The only built-in commands currently are DIR and TYPE.
+The only built-in commands currently provided are DIR and TYPE. syscmd.sys may run, but generally depends on specific memory contents.
+PIP versions of the commands should work, like (DIR) "PIP /LIST" or (TYPE) "PIP TT0:=file".
+Note that directory listings from PIP will not show correct files sizes, or disk usage.

 Disk mounting/dismounting is not required, associated SCALLs are ignored and always return success.